bitswan-space/bitswan-space.github.io/blog/content/posts/workspacetutorial.md

 draft: false
 ---

-This post will give you a brief introduction into how to setup your workspace on your VPS, on your favorite cloud provider or locally!
+This post will give you a brief introduction to setting up your workspace on your VPS, whether on your favorite cloud provider or locally!
 ### Prerequisities

 - `git`, `linux/macos` environment, `docker`, and `bitswan-workspace-cli`